Liquids, Food & Personal Items

 Please note that if an item that is illegal in Canada (e.g. pepper spray) is found at a screening checkpoint, CATSA is required to notify the police.

 - Containers of liquids, food and personal items in your carry-on must be 100 ml/100 grams (3.4 oz) or less.
-All containers must fit in one clear, closed, resealable plastic bag no more than 1 litre in capacity.
+All containers must fit in one clear, resealable plastic bag no more than 1-litre in capacity.
 The bag must be transparent so screening officers can easily see the contents.

-- At the screening point, take your plastic bag out of your carry-on and place it in one of the bins provided.
+- At the screening point, take your plastic bag out of your carry-on and place it in a bins .

-- Any containers over 100 ml or 100 g (3.4 oz) can be placed in your checked baggage as long as they are not prohibited items
+- Any containers over 100 ml/100 g (3.4 oz) can be placed in your checked baggage as long as they are not prohibited items

 Did you know?